Updated

 - eight points within any 36-month period.7

-The Level III letter tells the motorist that:
+The Level III letter tells you that:

-- he is declared a negligent operator,
+- you are declared a negligent operator,

-- commits any moving violation,
+- commit any moving violation,

-- gets involved in any traffic accident,
+- get involved in any traffic accident,

-2.4.
-Violation of NOTS probation
+Violation of NOTS Probation

 The following are the penalties for violating probation: